UOM-EEE-EEEN11202/notes-part1/docs/chapters/programming_fundamentals/dataframes.rst

   :align: center
   :alt: An example dataframe shown in interactive Python

 We won't consider the details of dataframes in more detail here, we will explore them in the labs instead.

+Not every programming languages has the concept of dataframes, and you can always use a 2D list or array or similar in a table-like structure.
+Nevertheless, when dataframes are available they provide lots of built in functions to help processing data.